tomciopp/proxy_protocol/README.md

 A pure erlang parser for HAProxy's proxy protocol standard

+## Warning

+This library is still in flux.
+It should not be considered stable until version 0.2.0 is released.

 ## Documentation

 The official documentation for the protocol can be found at